home-assistant/home-assistant.io/source/_integrations/mazda.markdown

 ### Binary sensor

 The following binary sensor entities are available:
- - Doors (open/closed, also includes state attributes showing the state of each individual door)
+ - Doors (open/closed, individual entities for each door)
  - Trunk (open/closed)
  - Hood (open/closed)
  - Plugged in (plugged in/unplugged, only for electric vehicles)